-Should you be a freelance Jack of all trades?
-Niche or Generalist?
+Should you be a Jack of all trades?
+Generalist Freelancer vs Niche Freelancer

 There are two kinds of freelancers in the world.
 Those who work with a specific clientele, and those who serve a wider audience.
 The niche folks are pro niche and the generalists are pro generalist.
 But is there a wrong option?
 Which are you, niche or generalist?